Skip to content

 Method 3: Add or Remove File Exclusion for Microsoft Defender Antivirus in PowerShell

-To open the PowerShell, launch the Start menu and search for PowerShell
+To access PowerShell, simply initiate the Start menu and type in “PowerShell” in the search bar.

 Add-MpPreference -ExclusionPath "<Full path of file>" -Force